j-maas/uxac-lean-coffee/README.md

     ELM_APP_STORAGE_BUCKET="uxac-app.appspot.com"
     ELM_APP_MESSAGING_SENDER_ID="916631954567"
     ELM_APP_APP_ID="1:916631954567:web:2a755b103fe23041"
+    # Set the following, if you deploy the app to a subpath.
+    # Otherwise links will be relative to the root and this will prevent the app from loading.
+    # PUBLIC_URL="localhost:3000"
     ```

     _Note : All the information in the .env file is not secret, and can be shared.
 In fact, it will be accessible to anyone using your app via the console.
 [This is not a problem](https://stackoverflow.com/questions/37482366/is-it-safe-to-expose-firebase-apikey-to-the-public)!_